19hours/sg-statutes/Acts/Dangerous Fireworks Act.md

 (a) in respect of a first offence, to a fine of not less than $2,000 and not more than $10,000 or to imprisonment for a term not exceeding 2 years or to both; and

-(b) in respect of a second or subsequent offence, to imprisonment for a term not exceeding 2 years and shall also, subject to sections 325(1) and 330(1) of the Criminal Procedure Code 2010, be punished with caning with not more than 6 strokes.
+(b) in respect of a second or subsequent offence, to imprisonment for a term not exceeding 2 years and shall also, subject to sections 325(1) and 330(1) of the Criminal Procedure Code (Cap.
+68), be punished with caning with not more than 6 strokes.

-[5

-[15/2010 wef 02/01/2011 wef 02/01/2010]

-[8/88]
+[8/88; 15/2010]

 ### Arrest

 7\.—(1) Any police officer may arrest without warrant any person reasonably suspected by him of having committed an offence under this Act, and take him before a Magistrate’s Court to be dealt with according to law.

-(2) Any dangerous fireworks by or in respect of which an offence under this Act has been committed may be seized by a police officer and may, notwithstanding the provisions of the Criminal Procedure Code relating to the disposal of property the subject of an offence, be disposed of as the Minister may direct.
+(2) Any dangerous fireworks by or in respect of which an offence under this Act has been committed may be seized by a police officer and may, notwithstanding the provisions of the Criminal Procedure Code (Cap.
+68) relating to the disposal of property the subject of an offence, be disposed of as the Minister may direct.

-[6

 ### Regulations